CrudMaster92/PokemonGPT/README.md

 15. **Show assistant status in the sidebar.** *(completed)*
     - A new status line indicates when the AI is thinking, executing a move, or waiting for the next turn.

+16. **Resize battle screen when sidebar is open.** *(completed)*
+    - The main page now shifts left so the sidebar no longer covers information.

 Contributions should update this task list as work progresses.